 Most cases of female infertility are due to medical conditions that cause:

 - Problems with quality of cervical mucus or eggs

 Ovulation is the release of the egg that occurs during the monthly menstrual cycle.
 Problems that affect ovulation, and the hormones involved with ovulation, are the most common cause of female infertility.
-They include:
+These conditions include: